 I used three coats of paint.

-Our first coat of paint is a very light spraying of flat black.
+Our first coat of paint is a very light spray of flat black.
 I didn’t intend to cover well, just a good dusting of black.

-The second coat of paint is a pink chalk paint which I brushed on.
-This needs to be underneath for the antique finish coming later.
+The second coat of paint is pink chalk paint which I brushed on.
+This needs to be underneath for the antique finish to come later.

 A final coat is sprayed on flat black.
 I almost forgot to snap a pic.
 I was already beginning to sand the top.
 I forgot to paint that little strip in the front so it’s in progress in this photo.